 Recommend: Parking in any downtown is annoying but when you are in Nashville you have to come check out the downtown area!
 If you want to avoid small streets and tight parking lots then park in the Court House parking garage and just be prepared for a little walk.
 Cumberland park was a great hidden gem that my sister found and was worth the stop.
 If you wanted to spend a whole day in downtown Nashville you could park by the court house, walk down 2nd street, cross over the the riverfront area – play on the grass steps, then head to the walking bridge – walk across – take the elevator down – play at Cumberland park – then head back and find somewhere for dinner.

-The Opry was such a cool experience.
+The Opry was such a cool musical show.
 I would definitely recommend kicking it off with the backstage tour!

 - History – On the tour you learn a lot about the history of the Opry and get to see where the performers enter from and what their dressing rooms look like.